Skip main navigation

 When in doubt about Sexual Harassment

-Often, an employee or supervisor may not be sure if a particular behavior or interaction is appropriate.
+Often, it can be hard to tell if a particular behavior or interaction is appropriate.
 The following "not sure" tests might be helpful.

 Ask yourself: